 In 2020, a building firm that carried out demolition work at a site in nearby Greenwich that was known to be inhabited by bats was handed a £600,000 fine.
 The firm also had to pay costs of £30,000 and made a £20,000 donation to the Bat Conservation Trust.
 Even if their presence is not detected beforehand, there are still fines for disturbing bats.
 Imprisonment is also a possibility.

-The course covered bat biology & ecology, bats in buildings, legalisation and assessing potential impacts of the works.
-It also included a fieldwork task to complete and luckily Murray Birrell’s Director, Stuart Birrell was able to help!
+The Bat Conservation Trust course covers bat biology and ecology, bats in buildings, legalisation, and assessing potential impacts of the works.
+It also includes a fieldwork task to complete and Murray Birrell’s co-founder and director, Stuart Birrell, was able to help!

 There are over 1,400 species of bats in the world, and more are still being discovered.
 Bats account for more than a quarter of mammal species in the UK and around 20% of all mammal species worldwide.

 For more information on bats, visit the Bat Conservation Trust website.

 If you could picture yourself working and developing your career at Murray Birrell Chartered Surveyors, please check our current vacancies at https://www.murraybirrell.co.uk/careers/.